 - Collaborate with communications team to develop consistent messaging;

-- Conceptualize and team with program directors and senior management to develop foundation proposals for new initiatives; and
+- Conceptualize and team with program VPs and senior management to develop foundation proposals for new initiatives; and

 - Oversee the development of promotional materials for communications with donors.

-- Lead the development team, which includes: individual donor manager, foundation relations manager, development associate, and intern;
+- Lead the development team, which includes: Director, Individual Giving, Director, Foundation Relations, a Development Associate, and an intern;

 - Ensure the creation and implementation of the overall development calendar;